 Hosmer’s 13th-inning double lifts Padres to 2-1 win vs Cards

-A few steps out of the batter's box, Hosmer, San Diego's $144 million man, tossed aside his batting helmet aside in celebration.
+Hosmer, San Diego’s $144 million man, drove the first pitch from Mike Mayers down the right field line and after a few strides, tossed his batting helmet aside in celebration.

 John Brebbia (1-0) had thrown two perfect innings for the Cardinals before walking A.J.
 Ellis to open the 13th.
 Ellis was replaced by pinch-runner Jordan Lyles, a starting pitcher, who advanced to second on a passed ball.
 Travis Jankowski walked and the Cardinals brought on Mayers to face Hosmer.